julio-0/be-the-hero/README.md

 ## The idea

-The goal is to provide an app that engages volunteers to help financially a charity and contribute with causes like abandoned or injured animals.
+The goal is to provide an app that engages volunteers to help financially a charity and contribute with causes like taking care of abandoned or injured animals.
 This allows "Heroes" to contact NGOs and donate money or offer volunteer work to help in specific cases.

 ## How it works